jeffmikels/mattermost_api_dart/doc/MattermostGroupsApi.md

 );

-final notAssociatedToTeam = notAssociatedToTeam_example; // String | Team GUID which is used to return all the groups not associated to this team final notAssociatedToChannel = notAssociatedToChannel_example; // String | Group GUID which is used to return all the groups not associated to this channel final page = 56; // int | The page to select. final perPage = 56; // int | The number of groups per page. final q = q_example; // String | String to pattern match the `name` and `display_name` field.
-Will return all groups whose `name` and `display_name` field match any of the text. final includeMemberCount = true; // bool | Boolean which adds the `member_count` attribute to each group JSON object final since = 56; // int | Only return groups that have been modified since the given Unix timestamp (in milliseconds).
-All modified groups, including deleted and created groups, will be returned. __Minimum server version__: 5.24 final filterAllowReference = true; // bool | Boolean which filters the group entries with the `allow_reference` attribute set.
+final String notAssociatedToTeam = 'notAssociatedToTeam_example'; // String | Team GUID which is used to return all the groups not associated to this team final String notAssociatedToChannel = 'notAssociatedToChannel_example'; // String | Group GUID which is used to return all the groups not associated to this channel final int page = 56; // int | The page to select. final int perPage = 56; // int | The number of groups per page. final String q = 'q_example'; // String | String to pattern match the `name` and `display_name` field.
+Will return all groups whose `name` and `display_name` field match any of the text. final bool includeMemberCount = true; // bool | Boolean which adds the `member_count` attribute to each group JSON object final int since = 56; // int | Only return groups that have been modified since the given Unix timestamp (in milliseconds).
+All modified groups, including deleted and created groups, will be returned. __Minimum server version__: 5.24 final bool filterAllowReference = true; // bool | Boolean which filters the group entries with the `allow_reference` attribute set.

 try {
   final result = await client.groups.getGroups(notAssociatedToTeam, notAssociatedToChannel, page, perPage, q, includeMemberCount, since, filterAllowReference);